GWM Tank 500: Tank 500 Hi4-T

-In May 2023, Great Wall Motor unveiled the Tank 500 Hi4-T, the PHEV version of Tank 500.
+In May 2023, GWM unveiled the Tank 500 Hi4-T, the PHEV version of Tank 500.
 It remained the same exterior with V6 version and equipped with a 2.0-litre turbocharged four-cylinder petrol engine, paired with a nine-speed Hydraulic Automatic Transmission (9HAT) and four-wheel drive system.

-According to Great Wall Motor, the 9HAT transmission is China's first longitudinal 9-speed hydraulic automatic transmission with P2 hybrid layout.
-A 150kW electric motor is integrated into 9HAT transmission and placed between the engine and the gearbox, which is called P2 layout.
+According to GWM, the 9HAT transmission is China's first longitudinal 9-speed hydraulic automatic transmission with P2 hybrid layout.
+A 150 kW electric motor is integrated into 9HAT transmission and placed between the engine and the gearbox, which is called P2 layout.
 A 37.1 kWh battery is placed at the rear of the chassis.

 Markets

 Australia

 The Tank 500 was introduced in Australia in January 2024, with prices announced in February 2024.
 It is available in two trim levels: Lux and Ultra.
 It is available in the HEV variant, powered by a 2.0-litre turbocharged petrol hybrid engine.
 In October 2025, the 2.0-litre turbocharged petrol plug-in hybrid engine with a single motor (Hi4-T) was introduced in Australia only for the Ultra trim.
+In August 2026, the 3.0-litre GW4F30 turbo-diesel was introduced to the line-up for the Lux and Vanta trims.